roadtocode4u/spaceship/docs/javascript/35-show-hide-password/35-show-hide-password.md

 4. Update the eye icon image when toggling the password visibility.
 5. Style the input field and container using CSS for a good design.

-## Key JavaScript Functionality

-- Get the password input element using `document.getElementById()`.
-- Get the eye icon element.
-- Use an `if` condition to check if the input type is "password" or "text".
-- Change the input type accordingly.
-- Change the eye icon to match the state (show or hide).

 ## Code

 ```html